By-Laws

 5.1.1 Membership Committee

-The ASLHS Membership Committee is responsible for membership development and retention.
-The membership committee oversees marketing initiatives, material, and makes recommendations and coordinates the marketing initiative.
+The ASLHS membership committee is responsible for membership development and retention.
+The membership committee oversees marketing initiatives, materials, and makes recommendations and coordinates the marketing.5.1.2 Finance Committee

 5.1.3 Scholarship Committee

-The Scholarship Committee is chaired by the Executive Director and assumes the following duties:
+The Scholarship Committee is chaired by the Executive Director and assumes the following duties:- Works with the asset manager to determine funds available for scholarships for the current year.

-• Invite chapters to participate in the scholarship competition by notifying the Chapter Councilors
+- Invites chapters to participate in the scholarship opportunity by notifying the Chapter Councilors.

-• Review, revising and publishing scholarship guidelines, application forms, and other relevant materials
+- Reviews, revising, and publishing scholarship guidelines, application forms, and other relevant materials.

-• Provide readers with the criteria and appropriate evaluation forms
+- Provides readers with the criteria and appropriate evaluation forms.

-• Collect and calculates scores to determine those who will receive a scholarship
+- Collect and calculate scores to determine those who will receive a scholarship.

-• Notify the Asset Manager and Treasurer of names of the recipients
+- Notifies the Asset Manager and Treasurer of the names of the recipients.

-• Answer any questions concerning scholarships posed from the Board of Directors or Chapter Councilors
+- Answer any questions concerning scholarships posed by the Board of Directors or Chapter Councilors.

 5.1.4 Nominating Committee